 Oral immunotherapy for the treatment of other allergic diseases is reviewed elsewhere.
-(See "Future therapies for food allergy" and "Latex allergy: Management", section on 'Immunotherapy'.)
+(See "Investigational therapies for food allergy: Immunotherapy and nonspecific therapies" and "Latex allergy: Management", section on 'Immunotherapy'.)

-DELIVERY SYSTEMS — Several types of allergen preparations have been studied in sublingual immunotherapy (SLIT).
+DELIVERY SYSTEMS — Several types of allergen preparations have been studied in SLIT.
 The following forms are most promising:

-●Sublingual allergen tablets (SLIT-tablets) – Allergen is formulated into a rapidly-dissolving tablet that is held under the tongue until completely dissolved.
+●Sublingual immunotherapy tablets (SLIT-tablets) – Allergen is formulated into a rapidly dissolving tablet that is held under the tongue until completely dissolved.
 The majority of United States clinical studies have defined a single optimal dose based on prior dose-ranging safety studies.
-The tablets are self administered, once daily.
+The tablets are self-administered, once daily.

 Other approaches to oral immunotherapy that have been investigated in research trials include administration of the allergen(s) as enteric-coated tablets, liposomal constructs, or microencapsulated polymers.
-These oral (swallow) delivery systems are intended to protect the allergenic proteins from breakdown in the stomach, and then allow a pH-dependent release in the small intestine for processing by the gut-associated lymphoid tissue (GALT).
-However, research studies with these constructs have not, as of yet, demonstrated evidence for effective delivery [4,5].
+These oral (swallow) delivery systems are intended to protect the allergenic proteins from breakdown in the stomach and then allow a pH-dependent release in the small intestine for processing by the gut-associated lymphoid tissue (GALT).
+However, research studies with these constructs have not demonstrated evidence for effective delivery [4,5].

 Types of allergens — The majority of studies of SLIT have been performed with pollen allergens in patients with allergic rhinitis.
 There are a smaller number of studies of dust mite immunotherapy.
 The use of food allergens or latex allergens in oral immunotherapy is discussed separately.
-(See "Future therapies for food allergy" and "Latex allergy: Management", section on 'Immunotherapy'.)
+(See "Investigational therapies for food allergy: Immunotherapy and nonspecific therapies" and "Latex allergy: Management", section on 'Immunotherapy'.)

 MECHANISMS OF ACTION — The gut is the largest mucosal organ of the body and is exposed to numerous foreign proteins on a constant basis.
 The normal response of the gut immune system to nonpathogenic proteins is tolerance, a fact which forms the basis for the concept of oral immunization.

-Allergens used in sublingual immunotherapy (SLIT) are usually intended for absorption either in the mouth or within the small intestine, as the conditions of the gastric environment (pH and other factors) destroy many allergenic proteins.
+Allergens used in SLIT are usually intended for absorption either in the mouth or within the small intestine, as the conditions of the gastric environment (pH and other factors) destroy many allergenic proteins.
 Whether the immunologic response to allergens absorbed through the oral mucosa is different from that to allergens absorbed through the intestine is an area of ongoing investigation.

 ●Allergen extracts given sublingually are primarily taken up by dendritic cells in the mucosa and presented to T cells in the draining lymph nodes.
 Likely mechanisms of action include activation of T regulatory cells and downregulation of mucosal mast cells .
 Within the oral and sublingual mucosa, effector cells, such as mast cells, are less numerous .
 This characteristic of the oral mucosa is believed to be an important factor in the lower rates of adverse systemic allergic reactions seen with SLIT.